NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 There were two digital real-time data network infrastructures used by BSS-9800 Life Scope S bedside station.
 The software supporting the Ethernet network linking patient monitors to the Central Nurse Station proved stable but the software supporting the network linking the modules to the main units of BSS-9800 bedside station/ BSM-9510 bedside monitor was unreliable and further development work on the network infrastructure was stopped to avoid incurring unbearable losses.

-The network for data exchange between main unit and modules was disappointing
+The network for data exchange between main unit and modules could not work well

 The product failure was huge financial losses incurred at a time when the company was already suffering badly from poor sales due to the lag in digital technology know-how.